 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Bouygues Telecom reported total carbon emissions of approximately 968,838,000 kg CO2e.
-This includes Scope 1 emissions of about 9,552,000 kg CO2e, primarily from mobile combustion (5,161,000 kg CO2e) and fugitive emissions (460,000 kg CO2e).
-Scope 2 emissions accounted for approximately 5,993,000 kg CO2e (market-based), while Scope 3 emissions totalled around 932,000 kg CO2e, with significant contributions from purchased goods and services (587,823,000 kg CO2e) and capital goods (176,455,000 kg CO2e).
-Bouygues Telecom has set ambitious reduction targets, committing to a 29.4% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2027, using 2021 as the base year.
-Additionally, the company aims for a 17.5% reduction in Scope 3 emissions, which encompass purchased goods and services, capital goods, and the use of sold products.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the goal of limiting global warming to 1.5°C. Furthermore, Bouygues Telecom has long-term goals to reduce carbon intensity per square metre by 80% by 2050 compared to 2017 levels and aims for an 81% reduction in sector emissions for buildings by 2050 relative to 2015 levels.
-The company is currently classified as a current subsidiary of Bouygues Telecom SA, which influences its emissions data and climate commitments.
+This includes Scope 1 emissions of about 9,552,000 kg CO2e, primarily from mobile combustion (5,161,000 kg CO2e) and stationary combustion (3,930,000 kg CO2e).
+Scope 2 emissions accounted for approximately 5,993,000 kg CO2e, while Scope 3 emissions were significant at about 932,000 kg CO2e, with the largest contributions from purchased goods and services (587,823,000 kg CO2e) and downstream leased assets (138,086,000 kg CO2e).
+Bouygues Telecom has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 29.4% by 2027, using 2021 as the base year.
+Additionally, the company targets a 17.5% reduction in Scope 3 emissions, which encompass purchased goods and services, capital goods, use of sold products, and downstream leased assets within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Furthermore, Bouygues Telecom has long-term goals to reduce carbon intensity per square metre by 80% by 2050 compared to 2017 levels and aims for an 81% reduction in sector emissions for buildings by 2050 relative to 2015 levels.
+The company is committed to a 20% decrease in its overall carbon footprint by 2030, relative to 2015 levels, across all scopes.
+This emissions data and commitment framework is cascaded from its parent company, Bouygues Telecom SA, ensuring alignment with broader corporate sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents